stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 # Abstract

-This SIP proposes the creation of a **trustless two-way peg** in which BTC (the tokens of the current Stacks burnchain) can be manifested on Stacks as a SIP-010-compliant fungible token, called sBTC, and later redeemed for the same number of BTC.
-This proposal redefines the act of Stacking to be the act of maintaining a _peg wallet_, which is used to hold BTC and process sBTC redemptions.
+This SIP proposes the creation of a **trustless 2-way peg** in which BTC (the tokens of the current Stacks burnchain) can be manifested on Stacks as a SIP-010-compliant fungible token, called sBTC, and later redeemed for the same number of BTC.
+This proposal redefines the act of Stacking to be the act of maintaining an _sBTC wallet_, which is used to hold BTC and process sBTC redemptions.
 Stackers are collectively responsible for ensuring that all liquid sBTC are backed by an equal number of BTC, and that redemptions are processed in a timely manner.
 As a reward, they continue to receive PoX